 These are just a few examples of many potential defendants who might be named in a wrongful death claim.
 An experienced and qualified lawyer will be able to listen to your particular circumstances.
 They will then advise you as to what grounds you have for filing a claim and who the potential defendants might be in your case.

 While every wrongful death claim will, understandably, be slightly different (as circumstances are different in each case), there is a general process that most claims follow:

-- Retain an attorney: The first step in filing a claim is, of course, hiring a knowledgeable and experienced attorney to represent you.
-Having a lawyer who understands the law and the best legal strategies to employ on your behalf is essential.
+- Retain an attorney: The first step in filing a claim is, of course, hiring a knowledgeable and experienced lawyer to represent you.
+Having an attorney who understands the law and the best legal strategies to employ on your behalf is essential.

 - Investigate and gather evidence: Generally, wrongful death claims require extensive investigation into the cause of the accident as well as how it led to the family member’s death.
 An experienced lawyer will understand how to review medical records, interview witnesses, and retain experts to investigate and determine if evidence of wrongdoing exists to support a claim.
 During this portion of the process, you will also identify all potential defendants in the case.

 - Filing the lawsuit: After gathering sufficient evidence and determining the appropriate defendants, your lawyer will officially file the claim and choose a personal representative in the lawsuit.